Hurley, Wisconsin: Prohibition

 Hurley was a known gangster resort haven for mobsters in the twenties and thirties.
 According to an article in The Wisconsin Magazine of History, Hurley was the most infamous town in Wisconsin during Prohibition.
 "Hurley: a notorious northern Wisconsin city with a long history of vice.
 Prohibition agents staged massive raids on Hurley, but each time the saloonkeepers paid their fines and went back to their usual business.
 On December 27, 1926, federal agents padlocked twenty-nine Hurley saloons in a single day.
-A 1931 raid closed forty-two saloons, resulting in the arrest of sixty people- or out of every forty Hurley residents.
-In an economy dependent on revenues from drinking, gambling, and prostitution, local officers looked the other way and the city continued its business with routine harassment by enforcement officials.
-By 1929 federal officials were afoot in Wisconsin to access changing conditions.
+A 1931 raid closed forty-two saloons, resulting in the arrest of sixty people- one out of every forty Hurley residents.
+In an economy dependent on revenues from drinking, gambling, and prostitution, local officers looked the other way and the city continued its business, with routine harassment by enforcement officials.
+By 1929, federal officials were afoot in Wisconsin to assess changing conditions.
 Prohibition investigator Frank Buckley was most aghast at what he found during a visit to Hurley.
 He commented that Hurley 'has the distinction of being the worst community in the State....Gambling, prostitution, bootlegging, and dope are about the chief occupations of the place.
 Saloons there function with barmaids who serve the dual capacity of soda dispenser and prostitute.'"